Last modified: June 6, 2019

 As women approach menopause, their hormone levels may start to once again fluctuate and cause their periods to become unpredictable and lighter.

 Changes in your period are really an indication in a change in your hormone levels.
 If you are unsure if what you are experiencing is a cause for concern you can always connect with one of our doctors.

 6. Cervical Stenosis

 This is a rare and uncomfortable problem which occurs when the cervix narrows or closes up completely.
-Blood gets trapped in the uterus or is only able to trickle out slowly.
-If you get bad cramps despite having a light flow, consult your doctor immediately.
+This can lead to infertility and/or the cervix can become filled with blood or pus.
+When the latter occurs the fluid that is built up can only trickle out slowly and make be mistaken for a light period.

 7. Scar Tissue In Your Uterus

 Asherman’s syndrome is a rare condition that can develop in women who have undergone several dilation and curettage (D&C) procedures.

 Most cases heal without any complications but in rare occurrences, scar tissue can cause internal damage.
 This happens when the scar tissue on the walls of the uterus become fused.

 This rare condition may also occur a

 In order to rectify this condition doctors may perform a surgery to remove the scar tissue and then insert a balloon into the uterus to ensure that the area heals properly without fusing together again.